Ludovic Dauș: Literary prominence and related scandals

+Final creative period

 A final novel, titled O jumătate de om ("Half a Man"), came out in 1937.
 Dauș personally presented this work, published by Adevărul, to Iorga, believing that the historian and critic would be pleased.
 Iorga instead panned it, being outraged by the alternation of "banal observations" and "revolting" details of love affairs, including "those parts of the body that humans cover up in their effort to seem less like dogs."
 Noted by Crohmălniceanu for its "ingenious intrigue" and its "nervous" writing, O jumătate de om follows the submissive and exploitable Traian Belciu through a series of existential failures.
 These culminate with him being swept up by the world war, dragged into Germanophile circles, and ultimately shot as a deserter.
 It is, in Lovinescu's view, the best book by Dauș—accomplished as a work of political fiction, but largely failed as a psychological novel, and out of step with modernism.
 Among the modernist critics, Octav Șuluțiu defended O jumătate de om as a Romanian adaptation of the English novel; he also noted many coincidental similarities between Belciu and Costel Petrescu, the protagonist of Papadat-Bengescu's Logodnicul.
 According to Iorga, Dauș made no effort to conceal that some of the characters in the book were identifiable among the intellectual class of Botoșani.

 In tandem with this controversy, Dauș's activity as a translator expanded to cover works by Honoré de Balzac (a version of Eugénie Grandet came out in 1935).
 His parallel translations from Heine were put to music by the Transylvanian Emil Monția.
 He also worked on a stage adaptation of Frank Swinnerton's novel, Nocturne, which garnered praise upon its production by Comoedia Theater in August 1936.
 Having been awarded the Writers' Society prize in 1938, he returned to political activity under the dictatorial regime established by King Carol II: from November 1, he was assigned to lead "the cultural movement in all of Bucharest municipality"; in December, he joined Carol's National Renaissance Front.
 The following year, he put out memoirs in the magazine Jurnalul Literar.